 - Wash full loads or adjust the water level to fit the size of your load.

-- Save up to 10 percent on water heating costs by washing and rinsing your clothes in cold water.
+- Save money on water heating costs by washing and rinsing your clothes in cold water.

 - Select a laundry detergent formulated to clean effectively in cold water.